jupyterhub/team-compass/docs/governance.rst

    monthly team calls.
 Being a red member is not a life sentence.
 We expect red members to teach and grow other members so that they can pass their organizational responsibilities on to them.
-This encourages is to increase diversity, reduce burn-out and allow team members to shift their focus in reaction to changing life circumstances.
+This encourages us to increase diversity, reduce burn-out and allow team members to shift their focus in reaction to changing life circumstances.
 -  Blue Member.
 This is where the journey of a new team member starts.
    You spend a large